StorEngg99/Cisco-MDS-Tools/README.md

-# Cisco-MDS-Tools
+# Cisco-MDS-Tools - Perl scripts
-Scripts to run tasks on Cisco MDS SAN switches
+Scripts to run tasks on Cisco MDS SAN switches where you have ssh access via putty